florianamoser/splicer/documentation/conversation-1-charleskwong.md

 Charles is classically trained composer from Hong Kong with an increasing focus on experimental sound was immediately drawn to Splicer when I told him about the apparatus.
 Charles' comment during an earlier discussion on Splicer’s conceptual affinity with granular synthesis made him a fitting first collaborator.
 Granular Synthesis, a composition approach conceptualized by Iannis Xenakis in the 1960ies, is a sonic technique that decomposes sound into tiny fragments (“grains”) that are then recombined to form new auditory textures `Xenakis, 1990`.
 Out of this discussion we coined the term Granular perspective as Splicer does something similar as granular synthesis but with the [sample, space, and time.](https://documentation.splicer.camera/theory-1/)

-!!! quote "Charles Kwong, Splicer collaboration debrief, April 3, 2025."
+!!! quote ""

-    « In working with Splicer, what I find interesting is that it reveals a kind of perception that neither of us could have foreseen.
+    «In working with Splicer, what I find interesting is that it reveals a kind of perception that neither of us could have foreseen.
 None of us knew what the image would look like at the start – we were discovering it through the process.
-That’s where I see the uniqueness or value of this kind of image-making: it shows that photography is really about creating something, not just capturing something that already exists. »
+That’s where I see the uniqueness or value of this kind of image-making: it shows that photography is really about creating something, not just capturing something that already exists.»
+    Charles Kwong, Splicer collaboration debrief, April 3, 2025.

 <figure markdown="1">